Douglas Latchford: Repatriation of collection

-Two years before Latchford's death, his daughter Nawapan Kriangsak had initiated discussions to return the whole collection, valued at over $50m, to be exhibited at the National Museum of Cambodia as the Latchford Collection.
+Two years before Latchford's death, his daughter Nawapan Kriangsak had initiated discussions to return the whole collection, valued at over $50 million, to be exhibited at the National Museum of Cambodia as the Latchford Collection.
 The transfer of ownership was completed on 18 September 2020: however, progress in returning the collection stalled following the release of the Pandora Papers, which revealed that the family had attempted to avoid paying UK Inheritance Tax.

 In November 2021, after rising pressure from the United States federal government, the Denver Art Museum agreed to voluntarily repatriate four Cambodian antiquities in their possession, which included three Khmer sandstone sculptures dating back to the 7th and 12th centuries, respectively, and an Iron Age Dong Son bronze bell.

 In August 2023, the National Gallery of Australia said it would return three statues to Cambodia which had been bought from Latchford in 2011.
 The gallery paid US$1.5 million for the bronze statues of Avalokiteshvara Padmapani and attendants which were dug up by looters in 1994.
 Latchford insisted on a non-disclosure agreement before handing over provenance information.
-Also in 2023 Latchford's daughter agreed in forfeiting 12 million dollars and returning 125 statues and other stolen relics to Cambodia.
+Also in 2023 Latchford's daughter agreed in forfeiting $12 million and returning 125 statues and other stolen relics to Cambodia.

+In January 2026, the Asian Art Museum of San Francisco returned four large Prakhon Chai sculptures to Thailand.
+Originally smuggled by Latchford out of the country, they are now housed at the National Museum Bangkok.